tk-miyake/Google-IT-Automation-Course-6-Lab-4/README.md

 Copy the external IP address of your instance from the Connection Details Panel on the right side and enter the IP address in a new web browser tab.
 This opens a web page displaying the text "Fruit Catalog".

 In the home directory, you'll have a script named example_upload.py to upload images to the running fruit catalog web server.
 To view the example_upload.py script use the cat command.

+# Uploading the descriptions
+The Django server is already set up to show the fruit catalog for your company.
+You can visit the main website by entering external-IP-address in the URL bar or by removing /media/images from the existing URL opened earlier.

+To add fruit images and their descriptions from the supplier on the fruit catalog web-server, create a new Python script that will automatically POST the fruit images and their respective description in JSON format.

+Write a Python script named run.py to process the text files (001.txt, 003.txt ...) from the supplier-data/descriptions directory.
+The script should turn the data into a JSON dictionary by adding all the required fields, including the image associated with the fruit (image_name), and uploading it to http://[external-IP-address]/fruits using the Python requests library.